Steamboats.org “Wake of the Str. America” Tour 2006

 photo by Tom Schiffer

 … and if you look closely and enlarge and lighten the picture you will see directly inside the main deck window his daughter, Capt Leonie at the console there.
-This Father Daughter team has been seen in many pilothouses lately and seem comfortable controlling this vessel as a double-ender of sorts. photo by Travis Vasconcelos
+This Father Daughter team has been seen in many pilothouses lately and seem comfortable controlling this vessel as a double-ender of sorts.

 photo by Tom Schiffer